 Up to now I have treated the concept of truth in a cold manner.
 Where the view of truth is facts that can be extrapolated into a model that cannot be refuted, and does not become invalidated in the future.
 Great!
 Great?
 Not really.
 The issue I am seeing here is that even though such a definition is very logical and technical, it is not really how human beings work.
 I would like to put forth a human-centric view of truth.
 The reason for doing so is that humans are fundamentally a goal oriented action machine.
 We take action based on the best information we have, which may or may not be correct.
 The definition of truth as a model based on facts is great for institutional work; where the cost of getting the model wrong is high, and resources (including time) are such that an adequate investigation is possible and warranted.
-In such an environment the view of truth as a model is ideal.
-But what about our day to day adjudications of reality?
-Is there a view of truth that can be made more simple so that it could yield results faster for regular people as we go through our regular day to day activities?
+In such an environment the view of truth hat can be made more simple so that it could yield results faster for regular people as we go through our regular day to day activities?
 This is where my definition of perspectives comes in as a human centric definition that is simpler, quicker and yields a working model much faster.